 Directions to the trailhead: On the northeast side of Santa Fe, take Paseo de Peralta to Bishops Lodge Road.
 Turn north (outbound) on Bishops Lodge Rd.
 Drive Bishops Lodge Rd.
 0.2 miles to Artist Road and turn right on Artist Rd.
 Artist Rd. becomes SR 475 and Hyde Park Road as you leave Santa Fe.
 Drive SR 475 a total of 6.9 miles to the Black Canyon Campground entrance on the right.
 Turn right to enter the campground, then immediately turn left to park in the signed hiker (as opposed to camper) parking area.
-Vault toilets are available at this parking area.
+Vault toilets are available in this parking area.

 Hike Distance (Round Trip): 4 miles